simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Family-History-Step/Family-History-Step.md

 With the ``ORKFamilyHistoryStep`` you can specify:

 - **Relative Types** - Determine the exact type of family members the survey asks about.
-- **Survey questions** - Use the same questions for each relative group or create a different survey for each.
+- **Survey Questions** - Use the same questions for each relative group or create a different survey for each.
+- **Health Conditions** - Include a list of health conditions that can be the same or different for each relative group.
+- **Displayed Results** - Determine what results are displayed back to the user after they complete the survey for each relative.

+## Constructing a Family History Step

+Before initializing a ``ORKFamilyHistoryStep`` you should familiarize yourself with the classes required.

+- **ORKHealthCondition** - Represents a single health condition presented in your survey.
+- **ORKConditionStepConfiguration** - Use the same questions for each relative group or create a different survey for each.